Japanese ASR Model Comparison 2026: Whisper, Qwen3, Voxtral & ReazonSpeech Benchmarked on RTX5090

 return [ch for ch in text if not ch.isspace()]

-Token sequences are joined with spaces and passed to jiwer to obtain substitution, deletion, and insertion counts.
+Token lists are joined into space-separated strings and passed to jiwer for substitution/deletion/insertion counts.

 python